ky135b/cmpe131-milestone-1/meetings.md

 - Summary: We spent about 15-30 minutes going over requirements and splitting up the work.

 ### 2023-04-13 at 2:30 PM
+- Summary: As there were no milestones to work toward, we held a short meeting and reviewed each members assigned requirements to be implemented.
+We also discussed the layout and design of the website, looking at examples such as Gmail and Yahoo Mail.

 ### 2023-04-20 at 2:30 PM